delhoume/onebitimage/README.md

   - BMP is little-endian

 - handling of BMP specifics
-   - negative height
+   - negative height (top-bottom) instead of default bottom-top
-   - stride when width not aligned on 4 bytes
+   - stride when width not aligned on 4 byt

 - handling of PNG specifics
    - simple generation of only 3 chunks : IHDR IDAT IEND